kourosh07/score-meter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Follow the steps below to set up and run the project locally.

 ### Prerequisites

+- Node.js and npm installed on your machine.